 What Is Sciatica?

-Rather than serving as a specific diagnosis of a condition, sciatica refers to nerve pain that tends to start in the lower back or hip before radiating downward.
+Sciatica refers to nerve pain that tends to start in the lower back or hip before radiating downward.

 People may have different levels of pain with sciatica, and it may start in slightly different areas.
 It is a general diagnosis of lower body nerve pain.